The Bernheim Petition

 Born 15 September 1899 [1] in Salzburg – Died 22 December 1990 in New York [2]

-The Bernheim Petition – About this article
+The Bernheim Petition – About This Post

 Dismissal of Jews from their posts in Germany